jocosocial/twitarr/README.md

  $ mkdir -p temp/data/db && mongod --dbpath temp/data/db
 ```

 This will create the mongo database within this project's temp directory.
-The temp directory is also explictly ignored in the `.gitignore` file, so you don't have to worry about checking it in.
+The temp directory is also explicitly ignored in the `.gitignore` file, so you don't have to worry about checking it in.

 ### Project setup
-We're not currently compatible with bundler 2.
-So, you will need to make sure you're using bundler 1.17.2:
+We are currently using bundler 2.0.1, so make sure you have that version installed:

 ```
-  $ gem install bundler:1.17.2
+  $ gem install bundler:2.0.1
 ```

 Then you will need to run: